IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 Used budget: ExBudget {exBudgetCPU = ExCPU 229308, exBudgetMemory = ExMemory 902}
 ```

-The executable takes as input-arguments the paths containing the plutus code to run.
+The tool's input arguments are paths to the plutus code to execute.
 For example, consider the plutus code
 that expects two integers and adds them together:

 ``` shell